 But what exactly is the largest rocket ever created by man, and how was it conceived?
 What was its history like?
 And how does it stack up against other, similarly large rockets from throughout the history of space travel?

-What Is the Largest Rocket Ever Created by Man?
+What Is the Largest Rocket Ever Built In The World?

 When determining the largest rocket ever made, there are several features and specs to take into consideration.
 These include height, weight, total size, cost, payload capacity, and so on.
 It’s so much more than just one or two of these specs — it’s the big picture that matters most here.